Breaking News | Wuhan virus cases may be 10 times higher than reported: China health study

 On Monday, citizen journalist Zhang Zhan was jailed for four years for reporting on conditions inside Wuhan during the height of the outbreak.

-The discrepancy revealed by the CDC’s data may “point to potential underreporting due to the chaos in late January and early February, when a large number of people were not tested or were not tested accurately for Covid-19,” Huang Yanzhong, a senior fellow for global health at the Council on Foreign Relations (CFR), said.
+The discrepancy revealed by the CDC’s data may “point to potential underreporting due to the chaos in late January and early February when a large number of people were not tested or were not tested accurately for Covid-19,” Huang Yanzhong, a senior fellow for global health at the Council on Foreign Relations (CFR), told AFP.

-Qin Ying, a serological expert from the CDC said on Wednesday that disparities in data were not unique to China.
+Qin Ying, a serological expert from the CDC told AFP on Wednesday that disparities in data were not unique to China.

 “Several countries have already published similar serological surveys and… in most instances the number of people with antibodies against the coronavirus was several times higher than the confirmed case count,” Qin said.